This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Bake the butternut squash face-down to obtain a little extra steam and a wonderful caramelized color on the cut side from the pan.

-• It’s possible that you’ll have to peel the squash and chop it into little cubes.
+• Some recipes call for you to peel the squash and chop it into cubes.
 Peeling it might be time-consuming, so using a vegetable peeler will help.

 • Classic garlic and herbs.
 You will never go wrong with grated garlic cloves and fresh rosemary, thyme, or parsley.